gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oz8BR5Lflzg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This very modern video might not make you a LEAN expert, but it does explain some of the gains we try to achieve when applying LEAN techniques, amongst those: eliminate waiting and non-value-adding tasks.
+Ok, so it's not the newest video on the subject, but it's explains a lot in 3 minutes.
+Most importantly the gains we try to achieve when applying LEAN techniques, and most importantly: **eliminate waiting and non-value-adding tasks.**

 > In programming we could say that we want to avoid `blocking` and `polling` (in a busy loop).

 Now would adding more resources (more workers) help in the video above?
-Yes, but we use double the resources to produce the same output as 1 person with a optimal process could do.
+Yes, but we use double the resources to produce the same output as one person with an optimal process could do.
 That's not the best utilization of our resources.

-> To continue our metaphor, we could say that we could solve the problem of a freezing UI while waiting for an I/O event to occur
+> To continue the parallel we started, we could say that we could solve the problem of a freezing UI while waiting for an I/O event to occur
 > by spawning a new thread and `poll`in a loop or `block` there instead of our main thread.
 However, that new
 > thread is either consuming resources doing nothing, or worse, using one core to busy loop while checking if
 > an event is ready.
 Either way it's not optimal, especially if you run a server you want to utilize fully.